keberso/aws-eks-workshop/8-cicd_codepipeline/README.md

     ![role-6](./images/role-6.png)

-Note: You will recive an launch code to the e-mail you specified.
+Note: You will receive a launch code at the e-mail you specified.
 Enter the code.

 7. Select "Just me", "Student" and select "Continue"